hasgeek/events/_rootconf_events/2018-diversity-meetup-walmart.md

   byline: Lead Automation Engineer, MoEngage
   image_url: https://images.hasgeek.com/embed/file/7cc1cc3d575043c2ae2edfdb6b9aca39
   bio: |
     Pooja is an open source enthusiast and has been speaking at conferences worldwide.
-She spoke about the “Alice the Bot”created for improving alert management at Rootconf 2017: http://hsgk.in/2DqMzRk.
+She spoke about the “Alice the Bot” created for improving alert management at Rootconf 2017: http://hsgk.in/2DqMzRk.

 overview:
   left_content: |